Wolf Parade: 2003–2005: Formation and early work

+2005–2008: Apologies to the Queen Mary and At Mount Zoomer

 In September 2005, the band's debut album Apologies to the Queen Mary was released on Sub Pop Records to critical acclaim, earning a 2006 Polaris Music Prize nomination.

 Dante DeCaro (formerly of Hot Hot Heat) joined sometime in 2005 as a second guitarist and percussionist.
 In 2008, an arrangement by Kenji Fusé of the Wolf Parade song "I'll Believe in Anything" for full symphony orchestra received a reading by the Victoria Symphony.

 The band's second album, At Mount Zoomer, followed in June 2008.
 An on-stage announcement in November 2008 that Dante DeCaro would no longer be playing with the band was later revealed to have been a joke.
 Hadji Bakara left the band in 2008 to pursue an academic career in literature.

+2009–2015: Expo 86 and indefinite hiatus

 Wolf Parade reconvened in November 2009 to begin work on their third album, Expo 86.
 In an interview with Exclaim! magazine, Dan Boeckner stated that the album may be released as a double album or as an LP and an EP, given the sheer number of quality songs to come out of the sessions.
 The five members realized they had all been at Vancouver's World Fair in the same week when they were kids, which is how the album got its name.
 The album was produced by Howard Bilerman and was released in the United States on June 29, 2010.

 In 2010, the song "Shine a Light" from Apologies to the Queen Mary appeared in the "Criminal Minds" episode "The Fight".

 Wolf Parade kicked off their 2010 North American tour in Montreal.
 Following the tour, the band announced it would go on indefinite hiatus after playing a small number of shows in 2011, including the Sasquatch!
 Music Festival.

+2016–2019: Reunion, Cry Cry Cry and DeCaro's departure

 On January 14, 2016, Wolf Parade updated their website adding "2016" and launched new Twitter and Instagram pages, indicating the band's return from hiatus.
 The following day, they announced a series of concert dates for later that year, and that they had been working on new music.
-On October 6, 2017 the band released their fourth album titled Cry Cry Cry.
+On October 6, 2017, the band released their fourth album titled Cry Cry Cry.

 On February 4, 2019, Wolf Parade announced that Dante DeCaro had decided to leave the band and that they would carry on touring and composing as a trio.